Walleye: Taxonomy

 The walleye is part of the North American clade within the genus Sander, alongside the sauger (S. canadensis).
 Hubbs described a taxon called the blue walleye (S. glaucus) from the Great Lakes but subsequent taxonomic work showed no consistent differences between this form and the "yellow" walleye and the blue walleye is now considered to be a synonym and color variant of the walleye.
-The walleye was first formally described by the American naturalist Samuel Latham Mitchill (1764-1831) with the type locality given as Cayuga Lake near Ithaca, New York.
+The walleye was first formally described by the American naturalist Samuel Latham Mitchill (1764–1831) with the type locality given as Cayuga Lake near Ithaca, New York.

 As food

 The walleye is considered to be a quite palatable freshwater fish, and consequently, is fished recreationally and commercially for food.
 Because of its nocturnal feeding habits, it is most easily caught at night using live minnows or lures that mimic small fish.
 Most commercial fisheries for walleye are situated in the Canadian waters of the Great Lakes, and fried walleye is considered a staple of Canadian cuisine.
 In Minnesota, the walleye is often fished for in the late afternoon on windy days (known as a "walleye chop") or at night.
-Often served as a sandwich in Minnesota's pubs where the fish is very popular, deep fried walleye on a stick is a Minnesota State Fair food.
+Often served as a sandwich in Minnesota's pubs where the fish is very popular, deep-fried walleye on a stick is a Minnesota State Fair food.
+Fried walleye is a popular food in both Canada and Minnesota.